 If you decide to attend graduate school, there are many ways to obtain financial aid to pay for it.
-Some of your options for paying for grad school include grants, fellowships, and scholarships that don’t have to be repaid; federal student loans; and private student loans that should only be used to cover any funding gap that may remain.
+Some of your options for paying for grad school include grants, fellowships, and scholarships that don’t have to be repaid, as well as graduate student loans—including both federal student loans and private student loans.

 Ultimately, only you can decide if grad school is worth it.
 There are clear benefits, of course, especially for specific career paths where a degree is required or preferred.
 But if you’re not sure what you want to do or you’re interested in an industry that doesn’t place as much emphasis on an advanced degree, you may want to forgo grad school — and the thousands of dollars in additional debt it comes with.